 More than a million children and young people worldwide have now benefitted from our all year round creative learning programmes!
 So we’re ideally placed to support you.

 We’ll work with you to design and deliver a one, two or three day programme allowing pupils to practise age-appropriate skills in and understanding of key areas of the curriculum in maths, literacy and science.
 In 2021 we delivered our Summer School programmes to over 4000 secondary students across the UK.

-All can be safely delivered in line with individual schools’ Covid-19 policies.
-Just get in touch for more details – we’re looking forward to hearing from you.
+Get in touch for more details – we’re looking forward to hearing from you!

 Download the Summer School Programmes leaflet here